lockevod/Karoo-GPS-Style/README.md

 - v-1.9 Added footway without sidewalk
 - v-1.10 Adapted to new offlines from karoo (minors changes)
 - v-1.14 Adapted to new offline (v14) from karoo (minor changes river and streams)
+- v-1.15.
+Fix farm|farmyard error.
+Thanks to thegabDEV for reporting it.

 ## License